CRITICAL PEDAGOGY

 In the context of Prof. Dr. Regina Römhild’s summer semester course,

-Multimodal Forschen, in the MA program at the Institute for European Ethnology at Humboldt University of Berlin, this course delves into multimodality, exploring its history and the intersection between art and anthropology.
-Drawing from key perspectives in Berlin scholarship such as Stadlabor, Amo Collective and Matters of Activity—known for their pioneering work in "more-than-text" methodologies—the course will examine how different forms such as video, sound, artistic practices, walking, public interventions, and audience engagement can enrich ethnographic research.
-Berlin-based scholars and artists will be invited to share their expertise, providing valuable insight into these creative methodologies.
+Multimodal Forschen in the MA program at the Institute for European Ethnology at Humboldt University of Berlin, this seminar delved into multimodality by exploring its history and the intersections between art and anthropology.
+Drawing from key Berlin-based initiatives such as Stadlabor, Amo Collective, and Matters of Activity—known for their pioneering work in "more-than-text" methodologies—the course examined how video, sound, artistic practice, walking, public interventions, and audience engagement could enrich ethnographic research.
+Berlin-based scholars and artists were invited to share their expertise, offering students valuable insights into these creative methodologies.

 2024